 Forgetfulness or diminished mental capacity: One can be troublesome; the other, financially dangerous.

 However, financial problems may result even when there isn’t an exploitive situation.
-For instance, forgetting to cash a check for life insurance proceeds could deprive an elderly person of finances for ongoing living expenses.
+For instance, forgetting to cash a check for life insurance proceeds could deprive an older person of finances for ongoing living expenses.
 An elderly person who forgets to pay their mortgage could risk losing their home.
 A senior who fails to pay heating or cooling bills could risk their health and safety.

 Memory issues are common with aging: Ten to 15 percent of adults older than 65 have mild cognitive impairment.

 However, roughly half of these individuals are eventually diagnosed with Alzheimer’s disease or dementia within five years.
 Warning signs of Alzheimer’s can begin as early as 15 years before the diagnosis.
+(Related: The financial risk of Alzheimer’s disease)

 Warning signs of diminished mental capacity